-That is why we have worked diligently and collaboratively to develop this Community Plan, the primary vehicle to protect and preserve this valuable resource - San Diego County's only desert community.
+That is why we have worked diligently and collaboratively to develop this Community Plan, the primary vehicle to protect and preserve this valuable.

 Community Vision

 To ensure a thoughtful approach to compatibility between the built and natural environments, our Community Sponsor Group (CSG) voted in May 2006 to establish a Desert Area Initiative committee.
 The committee hosted several public meetings in early 2007 to identify elements for a long-term, community-driven vision.
 The resulting documentation provides a framework for development, growth, programs, and services that reflects real concerns of residents and visitors.
 Hundreds of comments from community members during the Desert Area Initiative process overwhelmingly supported the goals, recommendations and vision embodied in this Community Plan.